-***This article is full of spoilers (and mild violence), so figure out your priorities and get back to us***
+***This article is full of spoilers, so figure out your priorities, catch up and get back to us***

 We feel the same.
 So much so that we consulted former Pixar storyteller Matthew Luhn to figure out what exactly GoT got wrong.
 After years of helping create stories for Pixar that touched our hearts, like Toy Story, Up, Finding Nemo, Monsters Inc., and more, Luhn has storytelling down to a science.
 According to his tips for creating engaging and meaningful stories, we’ve pinpoint exactly how the writers of season 8 tragically messed up.